MapStory/mapstory-community/roadmap.md

 ### Medium (3 month - 9 month)

-**[Messaging between users] (items/messaging.md)** - Users should be able to send feedback and messages to one another through the mapstory platform, without having to reveal their email addresses.

-**[User control over 'resources for', 'sections', and 'topics'] (items/user-control.md)** - The same type of links and media ribbon in organization pages should be customizable from the 'resources', 'sections' and 'topics' pages.
+**[Admin control over 'resources for', 'sections', and 'topics' pages] (items/custom-pages.md)** - The same type of links and media ribbon in organization pages should be customizable from the 'resources', 'sections' and 'topics' pages.

 **[Improve storytellers/profile pages] (items/storytellers.md)** - We should enable links and media ribbon options for users.